kimmykokonut/Factory.Solution/README.md

 ```

 ## ...Back to VSCode's Terminal...
-1. While in the terminal, navigate to the project's production directory called "Factory" and type `$ dotnet build` to compile the application's code (this creates the bin folder).
+1. While in the terminal, navigate to the project's production directory called "Factory" and type `$ dotnet build` to compile the application's code and install all needed dependencies (this creates the bin folder).
 Type `$ dotnet restore` to create the obj folder.

 ### Database Migrations
 We will use migrations to create a new database based on our code.